 On their own, carrier oils have their own individual benefits and are extremely popular among curly girls.
 Whether you have type 2 waves, type 3 curls, or type 4 coils, there’s an oil out there that can benefit your tresses.
 To help you navigate, here’s a list of some of the more popular, and a few obscure, natural oils on the market.

 - Coconut Oil (Extra Virgin) Light and non-greasy, coconut oil can easily be used by all hair types.
 Coconut oil is one of the few oils that can actually penetrate the hair shaft.
-There are several types of coconut oil available, but go for the extra virgin (EVCO).
+There are several types of coconut oil available, but go for the cold pressed, virgin.
 This oil is typically clear in its liquid form and a white color that is solid at room temperature.
 Shelf life: approximately 1-2 years.

 - Olive Oil (Extra Virgin) This multipurpose oil is a staple in many naturals’ hair care regimens.
 Not only is olive oil a great pre-poo and hot oil treatment option, extra virgin olive oil (EVOO) works wonders to seal moisture in and can add a kick to your conditioning routine too.
 If you have finer hair you may want to use just a small amount in order to not weigh the hair down.
 Shelf life: up to 2 years.